hak0/MeiliFileFinder/README.md

   - [x] add a config file for tasks with different scan endpoints and specify crontab / file ignore rules / whether to follow symlinks respectively
   - [x] add a scheduler to schedule the scan according to the config file
   - [ ] instead of "cleanup and full-reindex", come up with some incremental indexing.
 Maybe we can use the tree structure to record folder size, newest member modification time, folder path, uuid, and only re-index changed folders.
 But this requires another file to store these states.
-  - [ ] configure the scanning index by environment variables
-  - [ ] scan metadata, maybe similar to sist2 but simpler(text files and maybe some image metadata)
+  - [ ] scan file metadata, maybe similar to sist2 but simpler(text files and maybe some image metadata), but no need to scan compression files
-  - [ ] also add thumbnail and
+  - [ ] also add thumbnail and text preview
 - [ ] meilisearch
   - [ ] configure master key by environment variable
   - [ ] configure whether to send telemetry info by environment variable